 The City of Irving has five bat houses installed through a Boy Scout Eagle project and with the support and guidance of the Green Advisory Board, a City Council-appointed board comprised of 15 Irving citizens.
 The goals of the bat houses are to help reduce mosquito population and help improve pollination of local plants.

 The Eastern Pipistrelle eats small insects and hunts at the edges of forests, near streams or over open water.
-It can achieve a speed of about 18 km/h.
+It can achieve a speed of about 18 kilometers per hour.
 When the pipistrelles capture food, they use the tail or wing membranes to restrain their prey.